gvwilson/thirdbit/src/fiction/iffy/index.md

 that you could throw a rock across it if you had a good arm.*

-*People had settled almost every other part of the world before they found Nova Zembla.
+*People had settled almost every other part of the world before they reached Nova Zembla.
 Seal hunters and fishermen camped there or were shipwrecked and froze to death in the bitter Arctic winter.
-It was briefly home to a secret submarine base, and later a place for madmen with calm voices to test bombs that could level entire cities.*
+It was briefly home to a secret submarine base, and later became a place for madmen with calm voices to test bombs that could level entire cities.*

 *Then the ice began to melt and the sea began to rise.